Data availability

 In the following you find background information about the geographic and temporal coverage of GEMStat as well as available station types and parameters.

-At the moment, GEMStat contains more than 15 million entries from approximately 13,0000 stations in more than 80 participating countries.
+In January 2024, GEMStat contains more than 29 million entries from approximately 21,0000 stations in more than 90 participating countries.
 The largest number of the data by far comes from river stations, followed by data from groundwater and lakes.
-The greatest coverage of stations is currently in Latin America and the Caribbean and Europe.
-The highest number of sample values is currently available from Europe, Latin America and North America.
+The largest coverage of stations is currently in Latin America and the Caribbean and Europe, whereas the highest number of sample values is currently available from Europe, Latin America and the Caribbean, and Asia and the Pacific.

 Temporal coverage

 GEMS/Water was founded as a global network for water quality monitoring in 1978.
-Overall, data is available for the time period from 1906 to 2020, covering a total time frame of 93 years.
+Overall, data is available for the time period from 1906 to 2023, covering a total time frame of 117 years.
 The longest time series are currently available from North America.
+The most recent samplings are currently available from Argentina, Belgium, Croatia, Finland, Italy, the Netherlands, Portugal, the Republic of Korea, the Russian Federation, South Africa, and Uruguay.

 Parameter coverage

 Parameters in GEMStat are classified following the CUAHSI Hydrosphere Ontology.
-In total, about 500 parameters are available, which are classified into a hierarchical system of groups and subgroups.
+In total, more than 600 parameters are available, which are classified into a hierarchical system of groups and subgroups.

 Currently, most GEMStat data falls within the category chemical parameters, followed by physical parameters, while biological parameters represent only a minor proportion.
-The largest proportion is thereby contributed by inorganic and organic compounds as well as nutrients.
+The largest proportion is contributed by inorganic compounds, followed by organics, and nutrients.